Peterpan123625/AI-Assistant/README.md

 ---

-THIS IS A HOBBY PROJECT, RUN testv5 to actually see how it works live. and again feel free to use some of this code idk if its that good LOL
+THIS IS A HOBBY PROJECT, RUN testv5 to actually see how it works live. and again feel free to use some of this code idk if its that good LOL.
+If you want to use it offline comment out the parts that use the API